If it weren’t for online networking with medical writers – as well as other writers, I wouldn’t have succeeded as a freelance writer.

-There are plenty of other benefits to online networking – including those that aren’t directly related to business, like making new friends and the personal satisfaction gained from social interaction.
+There are plenty of other benefits to online networking for medical writers, too – including benefits that aren’t directly related to business, like making new friends and the personal satisfaction gained from social interaction.

-Freelancers who are used to working at home alone need to pay particular attention to their mental health and networking can be a great way to promote a positive headspace.
+Freelancers who are used to working at home alone need to pay particular attention to their mental health and work stress, and networking can be a great way to promote a positive headspace.

-It’s clear the benefits to stepping away from your word processor of choice and engaging with others are numerous.
-So if you’re new to online networking, where should you begin?
-And how can you find high-quality groups to belong to?
+It’s clear the benefits of stepping away from your device of choice and engaging with others are numerous.
+So, if you’re new to online networking, where should you begin?
+And, how can you find high-quality groups to join?

-Due to the sheer number of LinkedIn users (300 million and counting according to this post), you will always find that the most active groups have thousands of members.
+Due to the sheer number of LinkedIn users, you will always find that the most active groups have thousands of members.